Shame is the most powerful master emotion. It’s the fear that we aren’t good enough. Brené Brown

 The sex was consensual.
 I thought I was in love.
 Maybe I was, but it was with the man he pretended to be, not with the one he was.
 The one he was, I found out later, was predatory; calculating the benefits to ego or career, of each encounter he orchestrated.
 Later he told me he felt shame.
 For me.
 For ‘many others’.
 I dared not ask.

 When I found out about his secret life, I was more ashamed of myself than angry with him.
 I wanted to be loved so much that I didn’t want to accept the fact that my first love affair, because it felt like love, was based on deceit.
-I didn’t want to admit that I had been identified as vulnerable and used by an opportunist.
+The last thing I wanted to admit was that I had been identified as vulnerable and used by an opportunist.
 I didn’t want to know that instead of being special and attractive, I was the most vulnerable and convenient teenage girl available for predation at the time.
 I felt intense shame and anger with myself that I had fallen prey.

 The part of us that doesn’t want it to be true twists it, reaching for a way to believe the perpetrator didn’t mean to do it.
 It can seem easier to hide in shame by assuming you deserved it, especially for a kid, than step into the hard truth that bad things happen that have nothing to do with deserving.